SABS-R3/software-engineering-day2/_episodes/02-functional.md

 ~~~
 {: .language-python}

-But there's something a bit dangerous about this implementation: if we attempt to get the factorial of a negative number, the code will get stuck in an infinite loop.
+There's something a bit dangerous about this implementation though: if we attempt to get the factorial of a negative number, the code will get stuck in an infinite loop.
 In practice, Python has a limit to the number of times a function is allowed to recurse, so we'll actually get an error.

+To make this safer, we should handle the case where `n < 0` and raise an error.

 ~~~
 def factorial(n):